muthu-tm/pop-explorer-app/README.md

-# Proof of Proof Explorer Dashboard
+# Proof of Proof Explorer

 A modern Next.js dashboard application for exploring QDIP proofs, messages, and block status.
 This app has been converted from a Vue.js HTML application to a React-based Next.js application while maintaining the same design and functionality.